NightRider92/RFID-Management/README.md

 no authentication which can be additionaly added.
 Of course, project has been set-up to be easily extended depending of what user needs.
 Be advised that the purpose of this prototyp project was not "styling" of UI.
 It can be easily done later.

+In details, UI communicates with the backend server which communicates with the Entity Framework to provide data.

 ![image](https://github.com/NightRider92/RFID-Management/assets/10942663/9cb5e757-f12b-4bb2-9fc4-5c42aa566ff6)

 Also, Swagger is available on port 7274 (https://localhost:7274/swagger/index.html).